intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/esimd_emulator.md

 > `$ SYCL_DEVICE_FILTER=ext_intel_esimd_emulator:gpu ./a.out`

-Please note that ESIMD_EMULATOR backend cannot be picked up as default device automatically. `SYCL_DEVICE_FILTER=ext_intel_esimd_emulator:gpu` must be explicitly either set as environment variable with `export` or put before generated application name for ESIMD kernel execution under emulation.
+Please note that ESIMD_EMULATOR backend cannot be picked up as default device automatically.
+To enable it, `ext_intel_esimd_emulator:gpu` device must be specified among other devices explicitly in `SYCL_DEVICE_FILTER` environment variable.
+The emulator device effectively replaces any Intel GPU device for SYCL runtime, so they can't be used simultaneously by a SYCL offload application process.
+On the other hand, it is OK to mix the emulator with non-Intel GPU devices or CPU device in `SYCL_DEVICE_FILTER`.

 ## Running ESIMD examples from [ESIMD test suite](https://github.com/intel/llvm-test-suite/tree/intel/SYCL/ESIMD) on github with ESIMD_EMULATOR backend